PRIYANSHU2026/Heart-disease/README.md

 ## Credits

-This project was developed by [PRIYANSHU TIWARI AND DHANAJAY KUMAR] as part of [Heart-disease Prediction].
+This project was developed by [PRIYANSHU TIWARI AND DHANANJAY KUMAR] as part of [Heart-disease Prediction].

 ## License